neondatabase/postgresql_anonymizer/docs/how-to/2-dynamic_masking.md

 ### E203 - Pseudonymize the company name

-Because of dynamic masking, the fake values will be different everytime Pierre tries to read the table.
+Because of dynamic masking, the fake values will be different every time Pierre tries to read the table.

 Pierre would like to have always the same fake values for a given